nyu-pl-sp19/class10/README.md

   | x :: q, r -> Some (x, (q, r))
 ```

-In addition, we provide the module signature of the module defined by
+In addition, we can provide the module signature of the module defined by
-`queue.ml` in the associated `queue.mli` file:
+`queue.ml` in thean associated file called `queue.mli`:

 ```ocaml
 (** queue.mli *)